-3.4 Council's costs of negotiating, entering into, monitoring and enforcing a VPA PA
+3.4.Council's costs of negotiating, entering into, monitoring and enforcing a VPA

-Prior to giving consideration to a VPA PA Proposal, the Council may, in its sole discretion, require the Developer to pay the Council an amount towards Council's anticipated costs in negotiating, preparing and entering into the VPA PA.
+Prior to giving consideration to a VPA Proposal, the Council may, in its sole discretion, require the Developer to pay the Council an amount towards Council's anticipated costs in negotiating, preparing and entering into the VPA.

-The Council will require the VPA PA contain a provision requiring the Developer to pay the Council's costs of and incidental to:
+The Council will require the VPA contain a provision requiring the Developer to pay the Council's costs of and incidental to:

-- negotiating, preparing and entering into the VPA PA; and - enforcing the VPA PA. - costs of registering and removing registration of the PA from title.
+- negotiating, preparing and entering into the VPA; and - enforcing the VPA.

-The above may include legal costs and costs related to independent consultants/facilitators, land valuers, quantity surveyors and the like and includes staff costs.
+The above may include legal costs and costs related to independent consultants/facilitators, land valuers, quantity surveyors and the like.